tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 When TigerBeetle starts, it looks at the CLI arguments and then computes, for every programming "object" in the system, how many such objects would be needed in the worst-case, and preallocates all of the objects.
 After startup, no new objects are created, and, as a consequence, no dynamic memory allocation is needed.
-The upper bounds are computed using combination of static and dynamic information.
+The upper bounds are computed using a combination of static and dynamic information.

 Knowing the limits is useful, because it ensures that the system continues to function correctly